LIVE BROADCAST: Panel Discussion with NOMV Seacoast

-Join Traci Bisson, owner/founder of Golden Dog Adventure Co., Shannon Emmons, DVM, owner of Eliot Veterinary Hospital in Eliot, ME, Augusta O’Reilly, LCSW, and Clara Rautenberg live on Wednesday, February 22nd.
+Join Traci Bisson, owner/founder of Golden Dog Adventure Co., Shannon Emmons, DVM, owner of Eliot Veterinary Hospital in Eliot, ME, Augusta O’Reilly, LCSW, Clara Rautenberg, Emily Salls-Lambert and Dr. Tasha Wilson, owner of Acupetvet in Dover, NH live on Wednesday, February 22nd.
 In this informational session, panelists will answer questions about their roles in the veterinary profession and explain how they can become involved in improving the well being of those that care for your pets.

 We encourage your questions during this live broadcast, and will help you understand why there is a mental health crisis in the veterinary profession.

 Throughout the month of February, we will also be raising funds to support the NOMV mission.
 Please help us reach our goal of $1,000 for the Seacoast Chapter with your donation of any size.
 Thank you!

 We will be streaming live via StreamYard on Facebook and YouTube.
 Be sure to have your notifications on Facebook set to ALL POSTS.

 ABOUT DR. SHANNON EMMONS:

 Dr. Shannon Emmons is a graduate of Atlantic Veterinary College Class of 2017.
 She is a small animal general practitioner and the owner of Eliot Veterinary Hospital.